 In connection with notices required under the CIBC Act, it is important to work with legal counsel experienced in dealing with bank regulatory agencies.
-Our firm has extensive experience in representing financial institutions before federal and state agencies regulating banking organizations, and we are available to assist and answer questions involving the CIBC Act.
+Our firm has extensive experience in representing financial institutions before federal and regulating state agencies banking organizations, and we are available to assist and answer questions involving the CIBC Act.